Policy and Procedure Name:

 5. For a unique or

-unusual fact pattern, claims services staff must work with the nurse and BWC
+unusual fact pattern, Claims Services staff must work with the nurse and BWC

 attorney to add specific questions to the standard scheduled loss compensation